- Easy-to-use platform

 Do more to make a change by investing in yourself.
 Make a conscious effort to identify and understand your own biases and make changes to support the social justice movement in all areas of your life.

 One way to uncover, understand and dismantle racism is by reading, learning and listening to more powerful voices.
-Guides to get started include:
+One way to get started is to check out places like Amazon.ca and Indigo for best-selling books and movies that delve into social justice topics.

 You don’t need to choose between investing for profitable returns and promoting social justice.
 Learn more about investing and tweak your overall strategy to support socially responsible companies and fight for social equity.